This Site Last Updated :

 Skiing in the Sailing Season?

-Due to some poor planning, or the attraction of cooler climes in the summer, means we are without most of our regulars for the month of February.
+Due to some poor planning, or the attraction of cooler climes in the summer, means we are without most of our regulars again for periods during January, February and March.
 May you break a leg fellas – or is that the wrong thing to say to a skier?

 Links to Previous newsletters :